 Announcements

-Lenten Dinners And Programs BEGIN THIS WEEK: This year's Lenten Dinners and Programs begin this Wednesday March 11, and continue on the18th, and 25th.
-Each night will begin with dinner at 6:00 p.m. with the program following sometime between 6:45 and 7:00.
-The first two weeks George will share about his trip this past fall focusing on Istanbul, an important city historically in the life of the church, and Ephesus, the ancient ruins that provide insight into the biblical letter, written to the church in Ephesus by the Apostle Paul.
-The third week we will welcome Ben Blake, a past moderator of the Presbytery of Mid-Kentucky and a member of Harvey Browne Presbyterian Church in Louisville.
+Lenten Dinners and Programs continue this week.
+This year's Lenten Dinners and Programs continue this Wednesday March 18, and wrap up next week on March 25.
+This week our potluck dinner is at 6:00 p.m. with the program following sometime between 6:45 and 7:00.
+The third week, March 25, we will welcome Ben Blake, a past moderator of the Presbytery of Mid-Kentucky and a member of Harvey Browne Presbyterian Church in Louisville.
 He will share about his pilgrimage journey from several years back when he went to Spain and walked the Camino De Santiago.
+March 25, a dinner will be provided by the Presbyterian Women.

 ONE GREAT HOUR OF SHARING